 Ways to Detect and Isolate a Gas Leak

 If a utility worker or emergency responder responds to the scene, they should be able to determine the location of a gas leak by using a portable combustible gas indicator (CGI).
-Additionally, gas leak detection solution, a compound similar to liquid soap, is helpful in pinpointing gas leaks.
+Additionally, gas leak detection solution, a compound similar to liquid soap, helps pinpoint gas leaks.

 In industrial settings, industrial gas detection sensors can monitor large areas and flag gas leaks.